WDNa04/SKKU/Week3/P_Week3_Real Number Exponentiation/README.md

 Python supports exponentiation with real numbers, not just integers, using the ** operator.

-Write a program that takes two real numbers A and B as input, and prints A^B.
+Write a program that takes two real numbers A and B as input, and prints $A^B$.

 Please note that your program should output the result <ins> up to 6 decimal places</ins> regardless of whether the result is an integer or not.
 (Refer to Example)